gudrunhe/secdec/doc/source/gettingstarted.rst

 Next, the function :func:`loop_package <pySecDec.loop_integral.loop_package>` is called.
 It will create a folder called `box1L`.
 It performs the algebraic sector decomposition steps and writes a package containing the C++ code for the numerical evaluation.
-The argument `requested_order` specifies the order in the regulator to which the integral should be expanded.
+The argument `requested_orders` specifies the order in the regulator to which the integral should be expanded.
 For a complete list of possible options see  :func:`loop_package <pySecDec.loop_integral.loop_package>`.

 .. code::